manwar/theweeklychallenge/content/blog/docker-secret.md

 <br>

-So the container is up and running, so far so good.
+The container is up and running, so far so good.

-Let's connect to the `mongo` db using the same credentials as in the configuration file above:
+Let's connect to the `MongoDB` using the same credentials as in the configuration file above:

 <br>